raphaelleroffo/raphaelleroffo.github.io/intro-to-gis/intro-tutorial4.md

 In the tutorial 5, we will add another layer to this analysis and use the accessibility to public transport score in the census dataset to add some more context.

-## 1. Setting up
+&nbsp;

+### Data:

-Download the `Session4-exercise` geopackage from GitHub.
+Download the geopackage for this session [here](https://github.com/raphaelleroffo/intro-to-gis/raw/main/Session4/Session4-London.gpkg).
 It contains the same London data as in Tutorial 3 and some additional layers.
 Drag and drop the `BoroughsCensus` layer and the `Schools` layer onto your canvas.
 Make sure the CRS is set to `EPSG:27700`.

 Pick a basemap of your choice from the `XYZ Tiles` section of your `Browser` panel.
 I'll be using `CartoDb Positron`.

 <img src="../docs/assets/images/S4-01.png" width="700">

+&nbsp;

-## 2. Loading OSM layer
+## III.
+Loading OSM layer

 Now, we have decided we want to look at cycling lanes in the Greater London Metropolitan Area.
 We will be using crowdsourced data from [OpenStreetMap](https://www.openstreetmap.org/about).
 In order to access this data, we will use the QGIS `QuickOSM` plugin.
 You can access it through your top menu: `Plugins` > `Manage and Install Plugins...`.
 Search "quickosm" in your searchbar, install the plugin and close this window.